 - We will check your blood pressure, pulse, temperature, breathing and oxygen levels.
 Your nurse will also check the feeling, movement and color of your legs and feet.
-Your lungs and belly area will be checked as well. - You will have physical therapy twice a day.
-Each day, you will be able to do more exercises and walk farther.
-You will talk about your pain with your therapist.
+Your lungs and belly area will be checked as well. - You will have physical therapy up to twice a day.
+Each time, you will be able to do more exercises and walk farther.
+You will rate your level of pain, too.
 If pain prevents you from fully taking part in your therapy, we will explore options to help manage your pain.
-(See page 35.)
+(See page 35.) - If you have an upset stomach, we can help in various ways, including medicine, aromatherapy and wrist bands.
+(Anti-nausea wrist bands put pressure on a certain point on your wrist.
+This pressure point can help relieve stomach upset.) - We will give you medicine to prevent blood clots.
+For some medicines, we may need to do blood tests. - Your care team will help you change into your own clothes as soon as you are able to.